-- (a) special vessels as defined in NSCV Part F Special vessels (Part F), which must comply with Part F and are not required to comply with this section unless Part F specifies otherwise; and - (b) non-survey vessels as defined in NSCV Part G Non-survey vessels (Part G), which must comply with Part G and are not required to comply with this section unless Part G specifies otherwise.
+- (a) special vessels as defined in NSCV Part F Special vessels (Part F), which must comply with Part F and are not required to comply with this Section unless Part F specifies otherwise; and - (b) non-survey vessels as defined in NSCV Part G Non-survey vessels (Part G), which must comply with Part G and are not required to comply with this Section unless Part G specifies otherwise.

-Note 1 Marine Order 503 and Marine Order 507 require specified vessels to comply with NSCV Section C2, as a condition of the certificate of survey and/or load lines certificate.
+NOTE 1 Legislation may require vessels to comply with NSCV Section C2 as a condition of a certificate of survey and/or load lines certificate.

-Note 2 Some fast craft may require a load line, as specified in NSCV Part F.
+NOTE 2 Some fast craft may require a load line, as specified in NSCV Part F.

-1.3 Reference documents
+1.4 Reference documents